river06/leetcode2/README.md

 #### `traversal`
 - **in-order**
-    - **binary tree in-order traversal**: Morris traversal in `O(1)` space
+    - **binary tree in-order traversal**:
+        - Morris traversal in `O(1)` space.
+        - Follow dot graph using stack: root not empty: push stack and go to left; root empty: pop stack and go to pop right
     - **binary search tree iterator**: in-order traversal using stack
     - **recover binary search tree**: In order traversal.
 Morris traversal algorithm
     - **kth smallest number in a BST**
     - **find mode in BST**
 - **pre-order**
-    - **binary tree pre-order traversal**: should be able to use stack.
-Push root, right child, left child
+    - **binary tree pre-order traversal**: Stack: Push root, right child, left child
     - **same tree**, **symmetric tree**, **subtree of another tree**: pre-order traversal
     - **flatten binary tree to linked list**: not exactly pre-order traversal.
 Process left then right.
 Need to return the right most child of left and right sub trees.
     - **find duplicate subtrees**: same idea as serialize and de-serialize
 - **post-order**
-    - **binary tree post-order traversal**: opposite of binary tree pre-order traversal.
-Use two stacks.
-Dot graph when only one stack allowed.
+    - **binary tree post-order traversal**:
+        - opposite of pre-order traversal when looking backwards, use stack.
+Use another stack to reverse result.
+        - Follow dot graph using stack: root not null: push stack go to left; root null: (1) if stack top has right, go to that (2) pop stack, and pop all right branch
     - **construct string from binary tree**
 - **level-order**
     - **binary tree level order traversal**: BFS using queue.
 Can use queue.size instead of two queues.